historic-trails/website/sites/fort-larned-national-historic-site.md

 %}
 The first iteration of Fort Larned was called "Camp on the Pawnee Fork", and was located on the Pawnee River, at the base of Lookout Hill (now called “Jenkins Hill”).
 This was a small camp, consisting of tents and other temporary structures.
 The site was moved to a more permanent location in 1859, to a bend in the river overlooking the plains, and was given the name “Fort Larned” after the US army paymaster, Col. Benjamin F. Larned. [^Unrau]

 The fort overlooked large stretches of the plains to the north and south, and was bordered by groves of hardwood trees along the river.
 The river itself acted as a moat along the northwest edge of the fort, giving it a natural barrier against any threats. [^NRHP] Because of this natural defence, Fort Larned was never built up like a traditional fort, with large walls or entrenchments.
 Despite its name, Fort Larned was really more of a small garrison than a proper fort.
+This was also reflected in the number of troops garrisoned at the fort: even at its peak, the fort never housed more than a couple hundred soldiers.[^Unrau]

-From the perspective of the US military, the fort’s construction was an instant success.
+From the perspective of the US government, the fort’s construction was an immediate success.
 Fort Larned became the home of the [Indian agent](https://en.wikipedia.org/wiki/Indian_agent) of the Southern Cheyenne, Kiowa, and Comanche tribes, [Colonel Jesse Leavenworth](https://en.wikipedia.org/wiki/Jesse_Henry_Leavenworth).
-Because of this, the fort became one of the primary distribution points for annuities sent to Native American tribes, and its location on the Santa Fe Trail made it an easy spot for American and Native leaders to meet.
+Because of this, the fort became one of the primary distribution points for annuities sent to Native American tribes, and its location on the Santa Fe Trail made it an easy spot for American and Native American leaders to meet.

 {% include figure.html
   class="img-right"